 Grant Thornton LLP, a prominent member of the global Grant Thornton network, is headquartered in California and operates extensively across North America.
 Founded in 1924, the firm has established itself as a leader in the accounting and advisory industry, providing a comprehensive range of services including audit, tax, and advisory solutions tailored to meet the unique needs of its clients.
 With a commitment to delivering exceptional client service, Grant Thornton stands out through its innovative approach and deep industry expertise.
 The firm serves a diverse clientele, from dynamic start-ups to established enterprises, helping them navigate complex business challenges.
 Recognised for its strong market position, Grant Thornton has achieved numerous accolades, reflecting its dedication to quality and integrity in the professional services sector.

-Grant Thornton LLP's Scope 3 emissions, which increased by 18% last year and increased by approximately 31% since 2021, demonstrating supply chain emissions tracking.
-Nearly all of their carbon footprint comes from suppliers and value chain emissions, representing nearly all emissions under the GHG Protocol, with "Business Travel" being the largest emissions source at 29% of Scope 3 emissions.
+Grant Thornton LLP's reported Scope 3 emissions increased by 18% last year and increased by approximately 31% since 2021.
+Nearly all of their reported carbon footprint comes from their upstream supply chain categories, with "Business Travel" being the largest emissions source at 29% of total reported Scope 3 emissions.
+Grant Thornton LLP did not disclose Investments, which is a relevant category for their sector.
+This represents under reporting risk.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.